Byh0ki/.dotfiles/README.md

     - Customize the neofetch config file
 - ZSH
     - Add custom/theme folder to the git repo

+# Bugs
+- CPU temp is not always located at the path given in i3status/config

 # Notes
 If you want to use this repo as your config files, you might consider to edit a few things like :